kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

     F. Papillary carcinoma

 ### Q151
-A 35-year-old woman presents with a painless nodule, gradually increasing in size, in the left lobe of the thyroid.
+A *35-year-old woman* presents with a painless nodule, gradually increasing in size, in the left lobe of the thyroid.
 Histological examination reveals *psammoma bodies*.
-#### Answer: F. Papillary carcinoma - ?
+#### Answer: F. Papillary carcinoma - TRUE
+- Papillary carcinoma is characterised by *psammoma bodies*
+	- It is more common in *women aged 20-50 years*

 ### Q152
-An 83-year-old woman presents with a rapidly growing *hard painless lump* in the right lobe of the thyroid, associated with *dysphagia*.
+An *83-year-old* woman presents with a rapidly growing *hard painless lump* in the right lobe of the thyroid, associated with *dysphagia*.
-#### Answer: D. Medullary carcinoma - ?
+#### Answer: D. Medullary carcinoma - *FALSE* = A. Anaplastic carcinoma
+- *Anaplastic carcinoma* presents more commonly in the older patient and is *aggressive*
+	- Often presents with *dysphagia*, *dysphonia* or *stridor*

 ### Q153
 A 47-year-old woman presents with a *painless lump*, gradually increasing in size, in the left lobe of the thyroid.
 Her *serum calcitonin* level is elevated.
-#### Answer: B. Follicular carcinoma - ?
+#### Answer: B. Follicular carcinoma - *FALSE* = D. Medullary carcinoma
+- **NOTE** Raised calcitonin level indicates *medullary carcinoma*

 Q154-157: Theme: Nipple Discharge